junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 it's a war against natural order, not even fighting Death or God could compare to that.
 Natural Order isn't someone they can bargain with or find a loophole to escape, it just *is*.
 And the only thing they can do is obey.

-~~the very early human evolution, the homo sapiens vs Neanderthals', enjoy the company with the very first few humans, relationship with Adam etc.? <u>watching bees nude</u> (natural science history vs religious history, how to merge?) ← accidentally affect human evolution, modern human has different features (write in a way that modern people don't realize weird things are weird because it changes the whole history, butterfly effect)~~
+the very early human evolution, the homo sapiens vs Neanderthals', enjoy the company with the very first few humans, relationship with Adam etc.? <u>watching bees nude</u> (natural science history vs religious history, how to merge?) ← accidentally affect human evolution, modern human has different features (write in a way that modern people don't realize weird things are weird because it changes the whole history, butterfly effect)

-~~Consequence if not fix: both human species coexist and forever at war, Dean biologically look/sound differently~~
+Consequence if not fix: both human species coexist and forever at war, Dean biologically look/sound differently

 ///

-~~can't save every life, normal nature cruelty & nature rule~~
+can't save every life, normal nature cruelty & nature rule

-~~falling asteroid, dinosaur extinction, comment: "just like Sodom and Gomorrah", "I wasn't there" (because he actually was, suddenly remember?) ← real dinosaurs have furs~~
+falling asteroid, dinosaur extinction, comment: "just like Sodom and Gomorrah", "I wasn't there" (because he actually was, suddenly remember?) ← real dinosaurs have furs

-~~Consequence if not fix: dinosaur coexist with human~~
+Consequence if not fix: dinosaur coexist with human

 ///

-~~watch the fish, the first fish on the shore (S06E20 I remember being at a shoreline, watching a little grey fish heave itself up on the beach and an older brother saying, "don't step on that fish, Castiel.
-Big plans for that fish."), the first creature on the land ← help it? touch it? affect its evolution?~~
+watch the fish, the first fish on the shore (S06E20 I remember being at a shoreline, watching a little grey fish heave itself up on the beach and an older brother saying, "don't step on that fish, Castiel.
+Big plans for that fish."), the first creature on the land ← help it? touch it? affect its evolution?

-~~Cas try to help other fish that didn't make it to make it to the shore as well, which he shouldn't; so now in order to fix it, they'll have kill those other fish too, leaving only one to succeed~~
+Cas try to help other fish that didn't make it to make it to the shore as well, which he shouldn't; so now in order to fix it, they'll have kill those other fish too, leaving only one to succeed

-~~Consequence if not fix: other humanoid species existing along with normal human beings (e.g. fish-people, bird-people, lizard-people)~~
+Consequence if not fix: other humanoid species existing along with normal human beings (e.g. fish-people, bird-people, lizard-people)